cypress-io/testing-workshop-cph/slides/06-app-data-store.md

 - inspect in DevTools 'window.app' variable
 - can you find the items in the data store as they are added?
   - **hint** you might need 'JSON.parse(JSON.stringify(...))' to get a "simple" object

+Note:
+Our goal is to show that anything one can do from the DevTools can be done from the end-to-end tests using `cy.window` to get to the application's window.
+Application code can even expose some objects during testing using `if (window.Cypress) ...` conditions.

 +++